ferndoh315/The-Curse-of-Strahd-2026/Curse_of_Strahd_Prologue.md

 *"Kindred!"*

 The lost-boys-looking miscreants underwent a flesh-ripping transformation.
 They shed their skin and emerged as goliath, bipedal, muscular bat monstrosities with wings for arms.
-Nightmares made architecture.
+Nightmares manifested in reality.
 Seven of them in total.

 The bar became a slaughterhouse in under a minute. **Qyleth's stage anchor was ripped apart** before anyone could react.
 The vampiric horrors were in the room, and they were feeding.